openbsd/xenocara/lib/libXfont2/README.md

 libXfont provides the core of the legacy X11 font system, handling the index files (fonts.dir, fonts.alias, fonts.scale), the various font file formats, and rasterizing them.
-It is used by the X servers, and will eventually be used by the X Font Server (xfs), but should not be used by normal X11 clients.
+It is used by the X display servers (Xorg, Xvfb, etc.) and the X Font Server (xfs), but should not be used by normal X11 clients.
 X11 clients access fonts via either the new APIs in libXft, or the legacy APIs in libX11.

-This version of libXfont is not compatible with xfs, or with the legacy bdftopcf utility; these packages require libXfont 1.5, not libXfont 2.0 or later.
-The two versions can be installed in parallel, and eventually the need for 1.5 will go away.
-We apologize for the inconvenience.

 libXfont supports a number of compression and font formats, and the configure script takes various options to enable or disable them: